 Income protection vs. sick pay

 For many people, employer or statutory sick pay would be enough to tide you over any temporary periods of illness or injury that prevent you from being able to work.
 It’s often more prolonged periods of being off work that can lead to financial strain.
 Because what happens once your sick pay runs out?

 While sick pay is usually capped at a set number of weeks, full-term income protection keeps paying for as long as you need it, until you’re well enough to go back to work.
 In this sense, it offers much longer-term protection than sick pay.
 And short-term income protection offers greater protection than sick pay too – as the minimum amount of time it’d pay out for is usually a year (though this could be even longer, depending on the policy you buy).

 Life insurance with critical illness and income protection

 Which of these policies you need – whether it’s one, two, or all three – depends entirely on your personal circumstances.
 To work out which kind of insurance you should prioritise, it’s a case of weighing up the risks and benefits of having or not having a certain kind of cover vs. the cost of being covered.
 What needs prioritising in your life will depend on the level of impact your death or inability to work would have on you and the people closest to you.
-Our guide to life insurance may also help.
+Our guides to life insurance and critical illness cover may also help.

 How do I make an income protection claim?